zutshianand/Accent-translation-/README.md

-# Accent-translation-
+# Accent-translation

-Accent translation model
+Accent translation model for used for real time accent translation in SIH(Smart India Hackathon) 2019.